Are these daily habits damaging your spine?

 Solution: Before lifting, remember proper techniques: lift with your legs, not with your back.
 Be careful not to twist when lifting and make sure feet are properly planted on the ground.

 Problem: Everyone has a preference on how they like to sleep.
-Regardless of whether you are a side sleeper, a stomach or back sleeper, your sleep habits could be hurting your spine.
+Regardless of whether you are a side sleeper, a stomach, or a back sleeper, your sleep habits could be hurting your spine.

 Solution: If you’re a side sleeper, sleep with a pillow between your legs to keep your spine aligned and let your core muscles rest.
 You can also try alternating sides.
 If you are a stomach sleeper, try sleeping on your back.
 The unnatural position your neck is placed on can cause neck pain.
 Back sleepers need to make sure their neck is aligned with the spine.